On the Maximal Subgroups of $E_7(q)$ and Related Almost Simple Groups: Determination of the almost simple subgroups

-From \cite{pachera2019un}, we see that for $p\neq 2,3,5,7,29$, each $\Aut(H)$-class of representation yields a unique conjugacy class of subgroups $H$ of $\mbG$.
+\paragraph{Determination of $H$ up to conjugacy} It appears that the original construction of this is due to Serre but is unpublished.
+The only construction the author is aware of is in \cite{pacherathesis}, but we provide a construction in the supplementary materials, as with all maximal subgroups.
+From \cite[Theorem 4.5.2]{pacherathesis}, we see that for $p\neq 2,3,5,7,29$, each $\Aut(H)$-class of representations yields a unique conjugacy class of subgroups $H$ of $\mbG$.
 (We independently verify this in the supplementary materials, using the subalgebra method.)
 Using the subalgebra method for $p=2,3,5,7$, we find the same result.

-If $p=5$ then $H$ is contained in a copy of $Ru$ by Proposition \ref{prop:maxcont} below, and this must be the same embedding as the actions on $M(E_7)$ and $L(E_7)$ are uniquely determined.
+If $p=5$ then $H$ is contained in a copy of $2\cdot Ru$ by Proposition \ref{prop:maxcont} below, and this must be the same embedding as the actions on $M(E_7)$ and $L(E_7)$ are uniquely determined.

 \paragraph{Action of outer automorphisms}